 Amanda holds a Bachelor of Arts in Architecture, with minor degrees in writing and architectural history, from Lehigh University and a Master of Arts in Public Relations from Rowan University.
 Her early experience included work in the marketing departments of well-respected design firms where she rose from marketing coordinator to principal-level marketing director.
 The balance of skills and understanding that made her a valued design firm principal has made her a trusted consultant advisor.

-Amanda is the author/editor of three books from Panache Partners: Dream Homes of Greater Philadelphia; Dream Homes of Washington, DC; and Spectacular Homes of Metro New York; and contributing editor for the books Dream Homes of New Jersey and Spectacular Wineries of Napa Valley.
-Her writing has appeared in Context, Construction Today, Healthcare Design, STRUCTURE, and other trade publications.
+Amanda is the author/editor of three books from Panache Partners: Dream Homes of Greater Philadelphia; Dream Homes of Washington, DC; and Spectacular Homes of Metro New York; and contributing editor for the books Dream Homes of New Jerseyand Spectacular Wineries of Napa Valley.
+She co-authored the chapter “Addressing Sustainability in Biopharmaceutical Manufacturing Facility Design” in the Encyclopedia of Industrial Biotechnology: Bioprocess, Bioseparation, and Cell Technology published by John Wiley & Sons, Inc. Her writing has appeared in numerous trade publications including American School & University, Context, Construction Today, Healthcare Design, Mid Atlantic Real Estate Journal, and STRUCTURE.
 Her national research into communication studies within undergraduate architectural education was published in DesignIntelligence.
-Amanda sits on Philadelphia University’s College of Architecture and the Built Environment (C-ABE) Advancement Council and the ACE Mentor Program Eastern Pennsylvania Affiliate board of directors.
-She is a frequent speaker for the Society of Marketing Professional Services and a former chair of AIA Philadelphia’s Communications Committee.
+Amanda sits on Jefferson University’s College of Architecture and the Built Environment (C-ABE) Advancement Council and the ACE Mentor Program of Greater Philadelphia board of directors.
+She is a frequent speaker for the Society for Marketing Professional Services and a former chair of AIA Philadelphia’s Communications Committee.